mtempleheald/mtempleheald.github.io/README.md

 Run the project locally `npm run dev`

 This project is destined for GitHub Pages which only support root or /docs for website root.
-Since I want source code in here too, /docs is the only option.
+Since I want source code in here too, /docs is the only option, therefore:
+- Remove `/public/build` from .gitignore, don't replace it with a 'docs' equivalent.
-So update rollup.config.js to change output file from `public/build/bundle.js` to `docs/build/bundle.js` Also update the watch directory, from `!production && livereload('public')` to `!production && livereload('docs')`
+- Update rollup.config.js to change output file from `public/build/bundle.js` to `docs/build/bundle.js`
+- Update the watch directory, from `!production && livereload('public')` to `!production && livereload('docs')`

 # Useful links